 Delicious Mistletoe berries

 In Australia, Mistletoes are a bushfood because of their delicious berries that tend to be a white or pink/white when ripe.
-You can eat them green, but white is much, much better.
+You can eat them green, but white is much better and red even better than that.
+My preference is for Box Mistletoe berries, but other varieties are quite palatable.
+I’m pretty sure that the local Aboriginal people would have just made use of whichever species was available at the time of harvesting.

 They’re a common and interesting group of plants that are worth a closer look…The berries are full of complex carbohydrates that make them sticky in the mouth, getting stickier the longer you leave them.
-This leads to the nickname of ‘Snottygobble’ in some areas (not to be confused with this Snottygobble) that I’ve covered before.
+This leads to the nickname of ‘Snottygobble’ in the Coorong area (not to be confused with the other Snottygobble (Cassytha sp)) that I’ve covered before.

 That slimy stickiness also contributes to Mistleoes’ interesting germination habit that is covered later in this post.
 Australian Mistletoes are related only by name and general habit to the Mistletoes of European Christmas.
 We have five species in South Australia alone!